jefferywmoore/CISSP-Study-Resources/CISSP-Domain-4-2024+Objectives.md

   - Client-based CDN is often referred to as P2P (peer-to-peer)

 - 4.1.16 Software defined networks (SDN), (e.g., application programming interface (API), Software-Defined Wide Area Network, network functions virtualization)
-  - Software Defined Netowrks (SDN): provide abstraction from the underlying physical network to enable rapid reconfiguration with centralized control; allows you creation of multiple virtual networks on top of a single physical network; SDN is fundamental to cloud networks
+  - Software Defined Networks (SDN): provide abstraction from the underlying physical network to enable rapid reconfiguration with centralized control; allows creation of multiple virtual networks on top of a single physical network; SDN is fundamental to cloud networks
     - an SDN is effectively network virtualization, separating the infrastructure layer (aka the data or forwarding plane) hardware and hardware-based settings, from the control layer - network services of data transmission management
-    - in a traditional network, each network device will have it's own control plane and data plane built into it, so each switch is making its own decisions on where to move packets and moving those packets
+    - in a traditional network, each network device will have it's own control plane and data plane built into it, so each switch is making its own decisions on where to move packets
     - in an SDN the control plane is centralized; you may still have multiple network devices on the network and still responsible for moving packets, but the control plane, the intelligence, is centralized making it much easier to configure/re-configure the network
       - **control plane**: functions and processes which determine paths; receives instructions and sends them to the network; uses protocols to decide where to send traffic
       - **data plane**: functions and processes that forward packets based on the direction of the control plane; includes rules that decide whether traffic will be forwarded